 He’s bringing sexy Drac.

-Back in 1979, Universal dusted off its back catalogue and made plans to make a feature film featuring Dracula for the first time since 1948.
-And they didn’t even think to wrap a whole shared universe around it, dark or otherwise.
+Back in 1979, Universal dusted off its back catalogue and made plans to make a feature film featuring Dracula for the first time since 1948, and they didn’t once think to wrap a whole shared universe around it, dark or otherwise.
 Ah, those were the days!

 Like Universal’s original Bela Lugosi-starring adaptation, this modern interpretation was in turn based on a stage adaptation, which also starred Langella.
 Brought to the screen by John Badham, it takes some liberties with the source novel, such as switching the characters and family relationships of Lucy and Mina as well as tightening the focus of the story.
 Gone is the Transylvanian preamble and Jonathan Harker’s journey to Castle Dracula as the film begins with Dracula shipwrecked on the Whitby coast.

-Frank Langella delivers one of the all-time great performances as Dracula, easily equal to Lee or Lugosi, but tends to be the uncounted Count, unfairly overlooked.
-This has definitely been the hidden gem of Dractober so far – a film so good, I was completely captivated by it despite having watched 21 variations on the same story within the space of a couple of weeks.
+Frank Langella delivers one of the all-time great performances as Dracula, easily equal to Lee or Lugosi, yet tends to be the uncounted Count, unfairly overlooked.
+John Badham’s Dracula has definitely been the hidden gem of Dractober so far – a film so good, I was completely captivated by it despite having watched 21 variations on the same story within the space of a couple of weeks.
 This is my new favourite, definitive retelling of the story of Dracula.

 dracula review